derailed/k9s/README.md

 ## Node Shell

 By enabling the nodeShell feature gate on a given cluster, K9s allows you to shell into your cluster nodes.
 Once enabled, you will have a new `s` for `shell` menu option while in node view.
 K9s will launch a pod on the selected node using a special k9s_shell pod.
 Furthermore, you can refine your shell pod by using a custom docker image preloaded with the shell tools you love.
 By default k9s uses a BusyBox image, but you can configure it as follows:

+Alternatively, you can now override the context configuration by setting an env variable that can override all clusters node shell gate using `K9S_FEATURE_GATE_NODE_SHELL=true|false`

 ```yaml
 # $XDG_CONFIG_HOME/k9s/config.yaml